WallStreetMojo

 What is the Gordon Growth Model?

-As per the Gordon growth Formula, the intrinsic value of the stock is equal to the sum of all the present value of the future dividend.
-We note from the above graph, companies like McDonald’s, Procter & Gamble, Kimberly Clark, PepsiCo, 3M, CocaCola, Johnson & Johnson, AT&T, Walmart pay regular dividends, and we can use Gordon Growth Model to value such companies.
+As per the Gordon growth Formula, the stock's intrinsic value equals the sum of the present value of the future dividend.
+We note from the above graph companies like McDonald's, Procter & Gamble, Kimberly Clark, PepsiCo, 3M, Coca-Cola, Johnson & Johnson, AT&T, and Walmart pay regular dividends.
+Therefore, we can use the Gordon growth model to value such companies.

 Dividend Yield Chart

-There are two basic types of the model – Stable Model and Multistage Growth Model.
-The stable model assumes that the dividend growth is constant over time; however multistage growth model does not assume constant growth of dividends, hence we have to evaluate each year’s dividend separately.
-However, eventually, the multistage model assumes a constant dividend growth.
+There are two basic types of the model: the stable and multistage growth models.
+The stable model assumes that the dividend growth is constant over time.
+However, the multistage growth model does not think of the constant growth of dividends.
+Hence, we have to evaluate each year's dividend separately.
+However, eventually, the multistage model assumes constant dividend growth.

-Let us now see the Gordon growth formula and examples for each type of model and calculation of stock price:
+Let us now see the Gordon growth formula and examples for each model type and stock price calculation.

 Using a stable model, we get the value of the stock as below: